rjm656s/TwitStat/README.md

 #TwitStat
-TwitStat is a web application written using the the ASP.NET MVC Framework in Visual Studio 2015.
+TwitStat is a web application written using the ASP.NET MVC Framework in Visual Studio 2015.
 It comsumes the Twitter Sample Stream using the Twitter Streaming API, and collects various statistics about the stream.

 #Features
 TwitStat reports the following statistics about the stream it consumes: